 Begin your journey in Auckland and travel south to the Coromandel Peninsula.

 The Coromandel is home to some of the North Island's most spectacular sights, including the world famous Cathedral Cove.
 Here the soft white rock has eroded away to create a magnificent archway connecting two secluded coves.

 Not far from Cathedral Cove, you will find Hot Water Beach.
-Dig down into the sand a little way and create your own seaside bath from the rising natural spring that resides beneath the surface.
+Dig down into the sand a little way and create your own seaside bath from the rising natural spring beneath the surface.

 Journey down the peninsula to Thames where you will find one of New Zealand's Great Cycling Trails.
 Following a historic railway route from Thames to Waihi, the Hauraki Rail Trail is rich with gold mining history and stunning scenery.
 One highlight is the spectacular Owharoa Falls.

 Your next stop is the sunny city of Tauranga.
 Learn more about this favourite kiwi holiday spot with a guided tour of Mount Maunganui.
 Enjoy hearing local Maori legends as you wander from the mountain's base to its summit.

 Spend the evening kayaking through a canyon alight with twinkling glowworms.
 A perfect end to the day.

 Watch the sunrise from Mount Maunganui, before driving the short distance to Whakatane, gateway to White Island.